EnergyREX/Portfolio/README.md

 The TO-DO list:What I have to do:

-- Make the main Style of website.
-OK, 70%
+- Make the main Style of website, with BEM methodology.
 - A separate "works/projects" pages for each project.
 - Make the inner structure of the pages better.
-50%
 - Add a dark / light mode toggler. #DarkForEver.
 Not started, just made dark mode.
 - Give & add animations, and give a better presentation of me.
-Just 20%.
 - "Condensed" site, with the most less pages, only separated for projects if needed.
 - Add a brand new logo.

 ---

 I have some projects considered, like:

 - A "Big" Minecraft Mod for a Minecraft Server, with continous development.
 - Components made by me.

 Want to see the portfolio live?
 Visit this link. https://energyrex.dev.